vincenteng-AISG23/Enterprise-AI-Platform-for-Smart-Manufacturing/README.md

 This project showcases a CIO-led Enterprise AI Platform designed to transform traditional manufacturing into a data-driven, intelligent, and predictive operation.

-It integrates Predictive Maintenance, Quality AI (Defect Detection), and Demand Forecasting into a unified Executive Control Tower.
+It integrates three business-focused AI capabilities into a unified executive control tower:

+- **Predictive Maintenance** for asset reliability and downtime prevention
+- **Defect Detection** for quality improvement and inspection effectiveness
+- **Demand Forecasting** for better planning, inventory alignment, and decision support

 ---